prebid/prebid.github.io/dev-docs/modules/userid-submodules/ceeIdSystem.md

 });
 ```

 Or pass value directly thorugh params.value.
 Note that tokenName is not required then.
-This param shouldn't be set if token value will be taken from cookie or LS
+This param shouldn't be set if token value will be taken by tokenName

 ```javascript
 pbjs.setConfig({